zhiliangxu/microsoft-graph-docs/usercredentialusagedetails.md

 # userCredentialUsageDetails resource type

 Provides the details of self-service password reset usage for a given tenant.
-This API provides the usage details on self-service password reset for the last 30 days.
 Details include User, status of the reset, reason for failure etc.

 ## Methods